ishanvyas22/cakephp-vue-contact-form/README.md

 ## Installation

-1. Get project into your system
-    Via cloning the project into your server:
+1. Clone the repo locally

     ```bash
     git clone git@github.com:ishanvyas22/cakephp-vue-contact-form.git
     cd cakephp-vue-contact-form
     ```

 2. Install composer dependencies

     ```bash
     composer install
     ```

 3. Copy `.env.example` to `.env`

     ```bash
     cp config/.env.example config/.env
     ```
     Uncomment and set `MAIL_TO`, `MAIL_FROM` and `API_ENDPOINT_SALES` environment variables according to your needs.

 4. Start [CakePHP web server](https://book.cakephp.org/4/en/installation.html#development-server) or [create v-host](https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-ubuntu-18-04) to run this app.

 All set!
-Navigate to http://localhost:8765/contact(or http://yourdomain.com/contact if you have created virtual host for this) to see contact form.
+Navigate to http://localhost:8765/contact (or http://yourdomain.com/contact if you have created virtual host for this) to see contact form.

 ## Features